PAIR-code/lit/documentation/api.md

     the section below for available layouts.
 *   `demo_mode`: demo / kiosk mode, which disables some functionality (such as save/load datapoints) which you may not want to expose to untrusted users.
+*   `inline_doc`: a markdown string that will be rendered in a documentation module in the main LIT panel.
+*   `onboard_start_doc`: a markdown string that will be rendered as the first panel of the LIT onboarding splash-screen.
+*   `onboard_end_doc`: a markdown string that will be rendered as the last panel of the LIT onboarding splash-screen.

 For detailed documentation, see [server_flags.py](../lit_nlp/server_flags.py).